Free Incorporation when you bundle with Accounting

 When it comes to the paperwork, there are a few key documents required for your Employment Pass application:

-- Your educational certificates and MOM approved background screening companies
+• Your educational certificates and verification proof from MOM-approved background screening companies

 Make sure you have clear, legible copies of all these documents ready to go.
 Any missing or unclear documents can delay your application.